paulofaria/http-api-proposal/README.md

 #### Use `Async` as a prefix for assynchronous based types.

 Most common APIs are synchronous.
 Asynchronous APIs are the exception in general.
-Prefixing all synchronous APIs with `Sync` would be insane.
+Prefixing all synchronous APIs with `Sync` would be impractical.

 #### Use `UnsafeMutableRawBufferPointer` and `UnsafeRawBufferPointer` instead of `Foundation.Data`